zphrs/aninest/README.md

 ```

 Typically creating a non-jerky animation is hard.
 Aninest solves this issue by
-only storing the current value of the property when the animation is started and the target property value (set by `modifyTo()`).
+only storing the current value of the property when the animation is started and the new target value (set by `modifyTo(animationInfo, targetValue)`).
 Then it only computes the current value of the property when `getCurrentState()` or `getCurrentStateWithChildren()` is called.

 When an animation is interrupted (by calling `modifyTo()` while the animation is running), the animation will store the current value of the property as the new start value and the new modifyTo value as the end value.
 This means that the animation will continue from the current value to the new value.
 While this will
 create a sudden change in velocity, the actual property value will remain continuous.